 Pros and Cons of a Home-Based Business vs. a Brick and Mortar Business

-One of the biggest questions you’ll need to answer as you formulate plans to start your business is where you will locate it.
-Will you work from home or set up an office, storefront or other commercial space?
+One of the biggest questions you’ll need to answer as you plan to start your business is where you will locate it.
+Will you work from home or set up an office, storefront, or other commercial space?
 In some cases, you’ll have no choice, as the needs of your business or zoning laws may decide for you.
 But very often, the decision will be yours.
 If you’re trying to decide whether to start a home-based business vs. brick and mortar business, each option has pluses and minuses, so here are some things to consider.

 The Benefits of a Home-Based Business

 On those cold, snowy mornings, the only digging out you’ll do is unearthing a clean coffee cup from the dishwasher.
 You’ll have no commuting-related expenses, whether by automobile or mass transit.
 No gas, no tolls, no bus or train tickets.

 Since you’re home, you can make productive use of your forced downtime by taking care of some domestic chores at the same time.
 While you’re on hold with a client, you can sort the laundry or take something out of the freezer to defrost for dinner.
 That load of wash can run while you’re updating your website.
 Dinner can cook as you work on sales projections.
 Many small odds and ends that would normally pile up for evenings and weekends can now be accomplished during your workweek.

 If you’re a morning person, you can get up at 5 AM and start your workday.
 Clean out your email inbox, start on that next pitch and read today’s trade paper before you need to wake your kids up and get them off to school.
 Prefer evenings?
 When the family’s in bed and the house is quiet is the perfect time to work on your next client presentation.
 It’s difficult to keep such flexible hours when you’re at the mercy of an office complex.
 Should you have a half hour free, you can actually use that time to work instead of getting to work.

 Other than possibly upgrading your internet service to allow for more speed, working from home won’t cost you any more than your current living expenses.
 Find an unused corner in the basement, work out of your guest room, or clear off your dining room table.
 Your apartment rent or mortgage payment won’t change, and you’re utilizing the space you have anyway to actually make money.

-There are tax benefits.
 You’ll want to familiarize yourself with the laws and regulations, but if you qualify, you can deduct part of your home’s expenses against your business income.
 These may include a portion of your mortgage interest, property taxes, utilities and home maintenance.
 The Internal Revenue Service is your best source for the rules concerning home office deductions.

 Working out of your home significantly cuts the amount of money you will need to get started, even if you don’t plan to keep the business there for long.
 Without the expense and commitment of signing a lease, buying furniture, and installing a commercial phone system, computers and other office equipment, you can jump right in and get going with your plans.
 Use your cell phone for a while, visit the library for a copier or printer if you don’t have one, and make do with your home computer for now.
 If and when the business grows, you can then decide if you’d like to keep it at home or move out.

 And no dress code!
 It’s true, you really can work in your pajamas if you want to (although you might feel more productive if you get dressed).
 Depending on whether you have any employees working with you at home, no one knows what you’re wearing and no one cares.
 Similarly, there’s no office pecking order and no gamesmanship from other workers.

-You are a role model.
 Of course, this is true whether you dutifully pack your attaché case and leave home for an office every day or work out of your house, but if you have children, your commitment and hard work is a terrific example and can be a powerful influence in how they dedicate themselves in their own lives.
 When you work from home, they actually get to see you at work, and understand the discipline, focus, and effort involved.
 This can reap benefits for your family far beyond the paycheck you earn.

 The Negatives of a Home-Based Business

-It can be lonely.
 Without the camaraderie of coworkers, you can occasionally feel isolated and alone.
 Now, some of us may work best with fewer distractions, but even then, from time to time we like to share a joke around the water cooler or bounce an idea off a colleague.
 You may want to schedule socialization time during your work day.
 You can work from the local coffee shop for a couple of hours, plan to attend a monthly networking meeting, or meet a client face-to face.
 Just don’t spend every work moment at home by yourself.

-You’re in charge.
 While being accountable only to yourself is a wonderful thing, it also requires great dedication, motivation and self-discipline.
 If you are the type of worker who thrives on feedback and the energy of others, working at home can be quite challenging.
 You’ll also need to be able to say no to the distractions of your surroundings, like the big-screen TV in the den or the pool in the backyard.
 It’s tougher to get started and easier to procrastinate when working at home.

 Similarly, your family will need to respect your boundaries, and the lines can sometimes blur.
 It may look like you’re not working even when you are.
 It may be easier for family and friends to take you less seriously when you work from home, so you need to be vigilant about maintaining a proper separation and level of professionalism, and teach everyone to respect your time and space.

 Like it or not, there is something about an office that says “professional.”
 Unless you’ve got a separate entrance and a truly dedicated office space, home-based businesses don’t lend themselves especially well toward visits from current or potential customers, and meeting at the local diner isn’t always the best solution.
 Your neighbors might not appreciate the traffic, either.
 Depending on what type of business you’ve got, zoning laws may actually prohibit you from running it out of your home.
 Make sure you’re up on all the local rules and regulations.

 Having a physical location can sometimes result in bonus business just because customers can see you and decide to try your product or service.
 Your networking opportunities will also be reduced, simply because you’re not physically present with other people.

-It’s not cost-free.
 Even though you might be saving on rent, you will need to heat or cool your home office space for the day, which means running the heat or air conditioner when you otherwise might not.
 You will also need the office supplies and equipment to carry out the business at hand.
 Your computer will need to be able to run whatever software you might require, and you’ll likely want a separate business landline installed or possibly another cell phone to handle business calls.

 If your goal is to stay a sole practitioner, this is not a problem.
 But if success for your business requires additional employees, you will likely outgrow the space you have at home.
 Moreover, do you even want employees in your home?
 You sacrifice a great deal of privacy and personal space when you allow others to work with you, especially if you don’t have dedicated space in your home.

-You can’t leave.
 Well, yes, you can walk out of the room and shut the door, but your office is always THERE.
 Will you be able to get the mental space you need knowing there’s a work issue just down the hall, or will you feel compelled to tackle it even when you’re supposed to be “off”?